HAET2022/HAET2022.github.io/cfp.md

 # Important Dates

-- Paper submission deadline: 20 Mai 2022 (11:59 pm UTC-11).
+- Paper submission deadline: 20 May 2022 (11:59 pm UTC-11).
 - Acceptance notification: 13 June 2022.
-- Camera ready deadline: 30 June 2022 (11:59 pm UTC-11).
+- Camera-ready deadline: 30 June 2022 (11:59 pm UTC-11).

 # Author Instructions

-The authors have to follow the instructions listed below when submitting thier contributions:
+The authors have to follow the instructions listed below when submitting their contributions:

 - Use the ICML LaTeX [template](https://media.icml.cc/Conferences/ICML2022/Styles/icml2022.zip) to prepare the manuscript.
 - Papers should not be longer than 4 pages, including figures and tables, and excluding references and appendix.
-- Do not report author names since the review is double blind.
+- Do not report author names since the review is double-blind.
 - Papers that have been accepted in the main ICML conference cannot be submitted to the workshop.
 - Manuscripts should be submitted using the [CMT](https://cmt3.research.microsoft.com/HAET2022) system.